candoumbe/DataFilters/README.md

 - `field` is the name of a property of the resource to filter
 - `value` is an expression which syntax is highly inspired by the [Lucene syntax](http://www.lucenetutorial.com/lucene-query-syntax.html)

-Several expressions are supported to filter elements
+Several expressions are supported and here's how you can start using them in your search queries.

 **<a href='#' id='starts-with-expression'>Starts with</a>**